jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A frequently used approach to error catching is the encoding of alternative code paths for erreneous code right into the grammar.
-This is usually done by adding a further alternatve with the alternative-operator ``|`` that is specifically meant to "throw" an error if all regular alternatives have been exhausted.
+A frequently used approach to error catching is the encoding of alternative code paths for erroneous code right into the grammar.
+This is usually done by adding a further alternative with the alternative-operator ``|`` that is specifically meant to "throw" an error if all regular alternatives have been exhausted.
-DHParser offers a special syntax to add an error message if a certain part of the grammar is activated during the parsing of an erreneous source-text:
+DHParser offers a special syntax to add an error message if a certain part of the grammar is activated during the parsing of an erroneous source-text:
 ``@Error("[CODE:]MESSAGE")`` where MESSAGE has to be substituted by a particular error message and the optional "CODE:" with a natural number at the beginning of the error-message from which the error-code must be separated with a colon.
 This